osisoft/APIDocumentationSandbox/content/api-reference/context/rule-errors.md

 <a id="opIdRuleErrors_List Rule Errors By Rule Id"></a>

-Gets the `RuleErrorDto` objects for the specified ruleId.
+Gets the `RuleError` objects for the specified ruleId.

 ### Request
 ```text